We’re very pleased to announce details of our 2022 EMERGING TALENT COMPETITION, which is once again supported by PRS for

-Once the entries are in, a panel of 40 of the UK’s top music writers will help compile a longlist of 120 acts.
-The longlist will then be whittled down to a shortlist of 8 artists by judges including Glastonbury organisers Michael and Emily Eavis, before the live finals at Pilton Working Men’s Club in April decide the winning act.
-In both 2014 and 2015, all eight of the finalists were offered slots at that year’s Festival.
+Once the entries are in, a panel of 30 of the UK’s best music writers will help compile a longlist of 90 acts.
+The longlist will then be narrowed down to a shortlist of eight artists by judges including Glastonbury organisers Michael and Emily Eavis, before the live finals in Pilton in April decide the winning act.
+For the past five competitions, all eight of the finalists were offered slots at that year’s Festival.